|"Titanic Sinking" by Willy Stöwer. Click on image to see a larger view.|

 Tracing conflict back to 1864, Barczewski relates an incident in which Harland & Wolff shipwrights demanded the dismissal of all Catholic navvies who attended the unveiling of a statue of Daniel O'Connell in Dublin.
 Harland rebuffed the demands.
 Home Rule agitation, in 1886, led to shipbuilders loyal to the Orange Order roaming the streets of Belfast armed with scraps of metal pipe in Catholic neighborhoods.

-The sectarian atmosphere at Harland & Wolff assured that relatively few Irish Catholic laborers helped to construct Titanic.
+The sectarian atmosphere at Harland & Wolff assured that relatively few Irish Catholic laborers helped to construct the Titanic.
 There is no doubt that Titanic was built by an Irish workforce, though an Irish workforce more attracted to the Orange than the Green.

 |Workers leaving Harland & Wolff shipyard, in Belfast, with Titanic in the background.
 Click on image to see a larger view.|

-Many stories and legends sprang from the sinking of 'unsinkable' Titanic, perhaps in a human effort to explain the unexplainable.
+Many stories and legends sprang from the sinking of the 'unsinkable' Titanic, perhaps in a human effort to explain the unexplainable.
 One tale has an apprentice painter daubing "Let God sink this vessel if he can!" on Titanic's side while it was under construction, a challenge he then painted over.

 Michael McCaughan, author of the newly published history "Titanic: Icon of An Age," recalled in an op-ed piece in Saturday's Irish Times another apocryphal story of Titanic: